Renoviction Policy Review

 The Landlord & Tenant Board Act is provincial legislation that dictates how to resolve disputes between landlords and tenants, and eviction applications from non-profit housing co-operatives, through mediation or adjudication.
 This Act also provides information to landlords and tenants about their rights and responsibilities under the Ontario Residential Tenancies Act (RTA).

 Under the Act, landlords have the right to evict tenants if there are plans for major repairs or renovations that require a building permit and vacant possession.
 The landlord must give the tenant the opportunity to return to their unit at the current rental rate upon completion of the renovation.
 The tenant must ensure their intent to return is in writing.
-Learn more about Eviction for Personal Use, Demolition, Repairs and Conversion.
-Prior to signing anything, tenants are encouraged to get legal advice and/or contact the Hamilton Community Legal Clinic.
+Learn more about Eviction for Personal Use, Demolition, Repairs and Conversion(External link).
+Prior to signing anything, tenants are encouraged to get legal advice and/or contact the Hamilton Community Legal Clinic(External link).

 The City of Hamilton’s Housing Services Division has engaged a consultant (Enterprise Canada) to evaluate the feasibility of implementing a rental licensing bylaw in Hamilton (similar to New Westminster, British Columbia) to help deal with the issue of ‘renovictions’.